-It’s been nearly a year since I’ve posted on this blog and I have to admit feeling somewhat remorseful about that.
+It’s been nearly two years since I’ve posted on this blog and I have to admit feeling somewhat remorseful about that.
 I love this project, this book, and the good that I’ve seen it do!
 (So far we’ve donated $3,000 to pay for preventative breast cancer screening for non-insured and under-insured women.)
 We believe in the power of spreading the love!

 My personal battle with breast cancer began in 2010 and sparked the creation of our book,